 The truth is Christmas is about the birth of Jesus.
-If we simply honored that fact on a specific day each year being mindful of what that means in our individual lives and collectively as image bearers of God, it would be just fine to the One whom the day belongs to.
+If we only honored that fact on a specific day each year being mindful of what that means in our individual lives and collectively as image bearers of God, it would be just fine to the One whom the day belongs to.

-We, as women, try to do SO much from Thanksgiving to the beginning of the New Year.
-Between trying to please our loved ones with gifts we can both afford and that they will love, cooking meals, decorating our homes and countless other things we simply wear ourselves out.
+We, as women, try to do so much from Thanksgiving to the beginning of the New Year.
+Between trying to please our loved ones with gifts, we can both afford and that they will love, cooking meals, decorating our homes and countless other things we simply wear ourselves out.

-My present, if I had the power to give it, would be a deep sense of peace to all who are reading this post.
+My present, if I had the power to give it, would be a profound sense of peace to all who are reading this post.
 Peace with your circumstances, peace in your relationships, and most importantly peace with your creator.